 You can check with the state government for more information.

 When Do You Have to Pay Arkansas Property Taxes?

 Arkansas property taxes are due on October 15 of each year.
 If your property taxes are drawn monthly, you should have no remaining balance at this deadline.

 If you’re looking for more state of Arkansas tax help, look no further than H&R Block Virtual.
 We’ll pair you with a tax pro with state-specific expertise.
 You can have your taxes done by a real tax pro without visiting an office.

 Prefer a different way to file?
 No problem – you can find Arkansas state tax expertise with all of our ways to file taxes.

-Looking for more information about your Colorado refund?
+Looking for more information about your Virginia refund?
 Find out details on how to check your refund status, who to contact, and more from H&R Block.